Yury Luzhkov: Personal views

 Luzhkov was allegedly a devoted Orthodox Christian believer, often appearing at Christmas and Easter liturgies.
 A BBC documentary made during the late 1990s questioned this, asserting he was not an Orthodox Christian.
 When asked why he supported the Church, he replied that he supported its moral teachings.
 He was friendly with Patriarch Alexy II.
 In 2005 he was given an award from the International Fund of Unity of Orthodox Christians.

-He was critical of homosexuality and issued several bans on the Moscow Pride parade, organised by Nikolai Alekseev.
-Luzhkov consistently opposed pride parades in the capital.
-In 2007, he attracted international attention when he said of the 2006 parade: "Last year, Moscow came under unprecedented pressure to sanction the gay parade, which cannot be called anything other than satanic. [...
-We did not let the parade take place then, and we are not going to allow it in the future."
-He blamed groups which he accused of receiving grants from the West for spreading what he called "this kind of enlightenment" in Russia.
-"We think that destructive sects and propaganda of same-sex love are inadmissible," he said of attempts to promote LGBT rights in Russia.
-Gay activists accused him of homophobia and sent their appeals to the European Court of Human Rights, complaining the breach of Freedom of Assembly, which is granted in the European Convention on Human Rights.
-On 25 January 2010, he said: "It is high time to crack down on the parade with all the power and justice of the law, instead of talking about human rights. (...)
-We need a social whip or something like that."
+Luzhkov was critical of homosexuality and issued several bans on the Moscow Pride parade, organised by Nikolay Alexeyev.
+Gay activists accused him of homophobia, and sent their appeals to the European Court of Human Rights complaining the breach of Freedom of Assembly, which is granted in the European Convention on Human Rights.

 Luzhkov was known as an enthusiastic advocate of the Northern river reversal project, which he believed would solve the water problem of Central Asia and earn money for Russia.

 Death

-Luzkhov died on 10 December 2019 in Munich, Germany at the Klinikum der Universität München where he underwent invasive heart surgery.
+Luzhkov died on 10 December 2019 in Munich, Germany at the Klinikum der Universität München where he underwent invasive heart surgery.
 Luzhkov was administered anesthesia and died from subsequent anaphylactic shock.